pieces-app/plugin_neovim/README.md

 ### `:PiecesLogin`

-Login to your Pieces account.
+Sign into your Pieces account.

 ```vim
 :PiecesLogin